neuralinterfaces/neurosys/README.md

 ### Features
 Each **feature** plugin has an `id` field to allow references from other plugins, a `duration` (optional) in seconds that controls the amount of data received, and a `calculate` function that returns the relevant feature data.

 The `calculate` function receives an `info` object that includes all data organized by channel name, which has been windowed by the `duration` value.
-A `settings` value is also provided, which is provided by the requesting **score** plugin.
+A `settings` value is also provided, which is provided by the requesting **evaluation** plugin.

 ```javascript
 import { Feature } from 'neurosys/plugins'